 |Grand Chess Tour Paris (Blitz) (2017)|

-Played in Paris, France 24-25 June, as part of the Grand Chess Tour 2017.
+Played in Paris, France 24-25 June, as part of the 2nd leg of Grand Chess Tour 2017.
 The participants first played 9 games of rapid chess (see Grand Chess Tour Paris (Rapid) (2017)) then 18 games of blitz (this page) for a total prize fund of $150,000.
 The blitz was won by Vachier-Lagrave with 13/18.
 Crosstable:

 Vachier-Lagrave was even with Carlsen with 24 points apiece using the scoring system of the event which weighted blitz games half as much as rapid.
 Magnus defeated Maxime in the Grand Chess Tour Paris (Rapid Tiebreak) (2017) to become overall champion.